clowa/kubernetes-training/23_operator_prometheus/helm/README.md

 kubectl get pods -w -n monitoring
 ```

 Now let's edit our prometheus cluster.
-Let' say we will downgreat our prometheus version by setting `version: v2.38.1` and also increase the replicas to 3.
+Let' say we will downgrade our prometheus version by setting `version: v2.38.1` and also increase the replicas to 3.

 ```bash
 kubectl edit prometheus prometheus-kube-promethe-prometheus -n monitoring